Chrigi2486/CTModsLC/README.md

 Currently it increases your sprint speed and spawns all spawnable scrap at your location when you use the flashlight

 ### GoOutWithABangMod
-Spawns a mine on player and triggers it when they die, unless they die to an explosion or strangulation (masked, braken)
+Spawns a mine on player and triggers it when they die, unless they die to an explosion, strangulation (masked, braken) or unknown

 ### KarmaForBeingAnnoyingMod
 Blows up the player who uses any of the annoying scrap that makes sound (clown horn, blow horn, ...)
 This only kills the player using the item, as they deserve it
+It has a 10% chance of activating